-Printable wedding invitations are a great option for couples that are looking to save some money.
-They are especially economical for large invite lists – you pay only once for the design and you can print as many invitations as you want.
-You can print your invites at home, at an online print shop or in a local print shop – either way, one of the most important tasks will be to choose the appropriate stationery paper.
+Printable invitations are a great option if you want to save some money.
+They are very cost-effective, you pay only once for the design and you can print as many copies as you want.
+The most important task is to choose the appropriate paper for printing invitations.

-When it comes to wedding stationery, there are two basic weights of paper:
+When it comes to wedding stationery, there are two basic paper weights:

-- Text paper: This is the paper that you’ll find in your home printer (the average ‘letterhead’ paper).
+- Text paper: This is the paper you have in your home printer (the ‘letterhead’ paper).
 It comes in various weights, generally between 20-80 lbs.

-- Card stock paper: This paper will remind you of a post card or a business card (sturdy, doesn’t bent as easily as text paper).
+- Cardstock paper: This paper will remind you of a postcard or a business card (sturdy, doesn’t bent as easy as the text paper).
 It also comes in various weights, between 45-200 lbs.

-– The thickness of a paper is measured in thousandths of an inch.
+- Paper thickness is measured in thousandths of an inch.

-– The main difference between text paper and card stock paper is the thickness of the sheets (text paper is easier to fold, card stock is more sturdy).
+- Main difference between cardstock paper and text paper is the thickness of the sheets (it’s easier to fold text paper, card stock is more sturdy).

 - A good rule of thumb: the heavier the basic weight, the thicker the sheet.
 The thicker the sheet, the more impressive it feels.